 Interviews 1986

 ...If the new-found successes of The Books of Blood could so far have been passed off as some crazy dream, the same could no longer be said as the Barker world suddenly jumped into transatlantic mode.
 Berkley started to publish the Books of Blood in the States, as the much to be maligned Rawhead Rex began its 7 week shoot in Co.Wicklow.
-Dissatisfied with both Underworld and Rawhead Rex, Barker sought funding to direct one of two screenplays he had ready for a third feature film - one based on his novella of the previous year, The Hellbound Heart, the other based on Harry D'Amour's adventures in The Last Illusion.
+Dissatisfied with both Underworld and Rawhead Rex, Clive sought funding to direct one of two screenplays he had ready for a third feature film - one based on his novella of the previous year, The Hellbound Heart, the other based on Harry D'Amour's adventures in The Last Illusion.
 As The Secret Life of Cartoons began a new West End theatrical life, four years after the demise of the Dog Company, Hellraiser began shooting in North London.
 The Damnation Game demanded a paperback release in the UK whilst, in the States, The Yattering and Jack was transmitted.
-So, triumphs of varying degrees were happening on pretty much every type of creative front...
+So, triumphs of varying degrees were happening on pretty much every type of creative front ...

-L'Ecran Fantastique, No 69, June 1986 Fangoria, No 51, January 1986 Meet Clive Barker
+L'Ecran Fantastique, No 69, June 1986

 By Philip Nutman & Stefan Jaworzyn, (i) Fangoria, No 51, January 1986 (ii) as Les Visages De L'Ombre in L'Ecran Fantastique, No 69, June 1986 (iii) Clive Barker's Shadows in Eden, 1991 (iv) Fangoria : Masters of the Dark